Icarus-B4/Icarus-B4/README.md

 ## `whoami`

-I am **Ed**, an independent builder from Germany focused on AI-native desktop software, voice interfaces and practical automation.
+I am **Ed**, an independent builder from Swiss focused on AI-native desktop software, voice interfaces and practical automation.
 I like ambitious systems that do more than answer questions: they see, listen, act and help people get real work done.

-My main project is **J.A.R.V.I.S.**, built together with **Jared Rhodenizer**: a desktop AI environment that brings agents, voice control, vision, browser workflows and system automation into one interface.
+My main project is **J.A.R.V.I.S.**, built together with **YOU maybe**: a desktop AI environment that brings agents, voice control, vision, browser workflows and system automation into one interface.

 > I do not build demos that merely look intelligent.
 I build tools that earn a permanent place on the desktop.